GrassI3/RentIT-BackDevs/README.md

 # RentIT

-**RentIT** is a full stack web application that streamlines the process of short term property rentals.
+**RentIT** is a full stack web application that streamlines the process of short/long term property rentals.
 It allows hosts to list their properties and travelers to search, book and review stays.
 The platform focuses on providing a smooth, secure and scalable rental experience with a modern tech stack.

 ---